- About Us

 Corneal collagen cross-linking is a process whereby bonds form between collagen molecules within the structure of the cornea to stiffen its structure.
 Collagen is the main structural protein of the cornea.
 Corneal collagen cross-linkage occurs naturally with age and this process can be accelerated using a combination of riboflavin (vitamin B) eye drops and ultraviolet light shone at the cornea.
 It has been shown to strengthen the cornea.
 In keratoconus, it appears to prevent progression and may occasionally reverse the corneal bowing to a certain extent.

 Cross linking was first developed in Germany in 2000 and clinical trials started the same year.
 In Italy, this has also been successfully performed since 2002.
 The procedure has been in routine use in Europe for a number of years with trials showing greater than 95% success rate.
-Results from an Australian study published in 2008 showed stabilization in all treated eyes, and a slight correction in visual acuity in most patients.
+Results from an Australian study published in 2008 showed stabilisation in all treated eyes, and a slight correction in visual acuity in most patients.

-The aim is to stabilize the cornea and prevent progression of the keratoconus.
+The aim is to stabilise the cornea and prevent progression of the keratoconus.
 In a small portion of people, there is a slight improvement in the shape of the cornea and hence the vision but this is not guaranteed.

 The 2 types of cross linking are epithelium on or epithelium off.
 At Midland Eye, we prefer epithelium off as we have had excellent results with this and do not want to take the chance of the treatment not working because the epithelium is on.